anders-biostat/MethSCAn/docs/commands.md

 Options:
   --sparse           [experimental] Write the output as a sparse matrix,
                      instead of the four .csv.gz files described above.
-This is faster and more space-efficient for large data sets.
+This is faster and more space-efficient for huge data sets.
                      The output 'matrix.mtx.gz' contains four columns:
                      row_index, col_index, shrunken residuals, methylation
                      fractions, coverage.
 Both indices are 1-indexed.
 Missing